jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 Projects may need dependencies to accomplish certain tasks and needed dependencies may vary according the executed tasks.
 For example, to __compile__ you may need _guava_ library only but to __test__ you'll need _junit_ library as well.
-To segregate dependencies according their usage, Jerkar uses the notion of __scope__ (embodied by `JkScope` class).
+To label dependencies according their usage, Jerkar uses the notion of __scope__ (embodied by `JkScope` class).
 This notion is similar to the Maven scope.

 Scopes can __inherit__ from each other.
 This means that if a scope _Foo_ inherits from scope _Bar_ then a dependencies declared with scope _Bar_ will be also considered as declared with scope _Foo_.
 For instance, in `JkJavaBuild`, scope `TEST` inherits from `RUNTIME` that inherits from `COMPILE` so every dependencies declared with scope `COMPILE` are considered to be declared with scope `RUNTIME` and `TEST` as well.